unixpickle/graphalicious/docs/VIEW_PROVIDER.md

 When the data or any visual settings change, a *ChunkView* may emit the following events:

- * change() - the visual style changed in some way.
-By the time this event fires, the widths and offsets of any *ChunkView*s returned by this *ViewProvider* will already have changed accordingly.
+ * change() - the visual style changed in some way. *ChunkView*s created before the visual style change will be unaffected by the change.